Al al-Bayt University

 Al al-Bayt University (often abbreviated AABU) is a public university in Jordan.
 It is located on the outskirts of the city of Mafraq, 65 Kilometers to the north-east of the capital Amman.
 The university has integrated academic facilities, student housing, and social services on one site, extending over an area of 7.539 square kilometers.
 The university ranks among the top ten universities in the Kingdom.

 History

 On August 17, 1992, a Royal Decree was issued ordaining the establishment of Al al-Bayt University.
 Royal Message stated that the university was to meet an urgent need for a new kind of university, combining the requirements of scientific methodology in teaching and research with the requirements of Muslim belief and clarity of vision on the other.

-The university states that it is intended to uphold the principles of freedom, justice, tolerance, respect of other people's beliefs and faiths, and co-existence.
 On December 16, 1992, another Royal Decree was issued approving the formation of Al al-Bayt Special Royal Committee, under the chairmanship of Crown Prince Hassan, and the membership of selected high-standing scholars and intellectuals from Jordan and other parts of the Islamic world.
 The main task of this committee was to lay the foundation of the university, and to submit its decisions on operational and administrative issues to the King for his final approval or decision.
 The Royal Decree pertaining to the appointment of the first President of Al al-Bayt University was issued on May 22, 1993.
 Immediately thereafter, a number of administrative, academic and technical committees were set up to carry out the mission of establishing the university, each in accordance to its assigned responsibilities.

-After completing its infrastructure, recruiting distinguished faculty members, and defining its courses and programs, the university was ready to receive its first group of students on October 1, 1994.
+After completing its infrastructure, recruiting faculty members, and defining its courses and programs, the university was ready to receive its first group of students on October 1, 1994.
 Under the patronage of King Hussein, and in the presence of Crown Prince Hassan, Al al-Bayt University was officially inaugurated on March 6, 1995 (6 Ramadan 1415 H).